Create Redmine issues via email

 Sarah or Matt, can you remind us of the current setup?
 The email@example.com address is obviously a GC address.
 Does someone access it directly (ie by logging in with a password) or is it somehow piped to another account?
 I thought I remember Gmail playing some role in Sarah's setup.

-#3 Updated by Matt Gold almost 5 years ago
+#3 Updated by Matt Gold about 5 years ago

 Hi Boone, as far as I understand, organizational accounts are now no longer allowed direct login via user/pass.
 If this presents a problem, I am pretty sure that IT would be willing to work with us on this, as they are using Redmine actively themselves and I am sure they would be interested in creating issues via email!